ioannisa/SecuredAndroidPersistence/README.md

 It allows you to save your encryption key and pass it to a server, and thus also allows to pass during construction or with a setter such a key to use.
 If you don't pass an external key, the library will create a custom key and push it to the KeyStore so it can be used as long as you don't uninstall your app.

-Currently, the EncryptionManager will encrypt and decrypt the following types:
+Currently, the EncryptionManager will encrypt and decrypt **FILES** and the following types:
 * `Boolean`
 * `Int`
 * `Float`